jdhenke/gcloud-app/README.md

 # gcloud app
-Instructions for deploying a Go app protected by G Suite OAuth via Google Cloud Run so only your coworkers can access it.
+Starter app and instructions for deploying a Go app protected by G Suite OAuth via Google Cloud Run so only your coworkers can access it.

 ## Setup

+Clone this repo and run the following commands from within the repo as a starting point.

 1. Install the [`gcloud` CLI](https://cloud.google.com/sdk/docs/install)
 2. [Create gcloud Project](https://console.cloud.google.com/projectcreate)
-3. Ensure you have selected your new project in the top left, then note the **"Project ID"** under the "Project info" panel.
+3. Ensure you have selected your new project in the top left, then note the **Project ID** under the "Project info" panel.

 ```bash
 export PROJECT_ID="FIXME"